Matt-Crow/GoogleDriveAdminConsole/readme.md

 2. Once the application is done downloading, unzip it.
 3. You will find the executable JAR file under build/libs.
 You can move this JAR file wherever you want.
 Feel free to delete the other files, as you only need this JAR file.
 4. Double-click the JAR file to run it.
-5. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
+5. Any files the application creates are stored under [HOME]/Google Drive Administration Console, where HOME is your home folder.
-For PC users, this is usually '''C:\Users\NAME\Aerospace Camp Administration Console'''.
+For PC users, this is usually '''C:\Users\NAME\Google Drive Administration Console'''.
 The credentials will go in the "credentials" folder here.
 6. The first time you launch the application, it will ask you for some Google credentials.
 Follow the on-screen instructions to finish setting up the application.
 7. Once you've put the credentials in the appropriate folder and closed the popup, you'll be asked to sign in to Google.
 8. After signing in, the application will launch.